ipclucas/JekyllTest/docs/getting-started/ios.md

 ### Installing ObjectBox

 1. In order to use the QuantumPay frameworks you will need to add ObjectBox to your project.
-Visit [ObjectBox](https://swift.objectbox.io) and follow the instructions to install ObjectBox for your project.
+Visit [ObjectBox](https://swift.objectbox.io) and follow the instructions to install ObjectBox to your project.

 2. If your project is not using CocoaPods yet, it may be more helpful to start here [ObjectBox - Detailed Instructions](https://swift.objectbox.io/install#detailed-instructions)

 ### Turn off Bitcode support

-Go to your project's Build Settings and set **Enable Bitcode** to "No".
-The easiest way to find this setting is to search using the bar in the top right.
+Go to your project's Build Settings tab and set **Enable Bitcode** to "No".
+The easiest way to find this setting is to use the search field in the top right.

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-4.png" style='border:1px solid #000000' />
 </p>

-### Add MFi protocols
+### Add MFi protocols to Info.plist
 Go to your project's **Info.plist** file and add a new entry for "Supported external accessory protocols" using the following values.
+Note: in Xcode 13.0+ this has been moved to the "Info" tab in your project's settings.

 ```
 com.datecs.pengine